Raffilevy/Algorithm-Challenges/README.md

 3) centuryFromYear - given an int year, returns what century that year was in.

 4) checkPalindrome - given a String, returns whether or not it is a palindrome.

+5) adjacentElementsProduct - given an array of integers, finds the pair of adjacent elements that has the largest product and returns that product.